RESOLUTIONS FOR MARKETERS

 - Find a new job

-- Finish writing that novel I started seven years ago
+- Finish writing that novel I started several years ago

-- Waste less time online or watch less television
+- Waste less time on social media or watch less television

-- Work longer, harder, smarter to get promoted
+- Work longer, harder, and smarter to get promoted

 - Complete a triathlon”

-Resist attempts to reach out to all the customers in the category but, instead, to carefully choose, marshal and focus available resources against a select segment of customers who believe in and appreciate the values of my brand, what it represents and why it exists.
+Resist attempts to reach out to all the customers in the category but, instead, carefully choose, marshal, and focus available resources against a select segment of customers who believe in and appreciate the values of my brand, what it represents, and, importantly, “why” it exists.

-Get beyond defining and engaging these customers based upon superficial demographics, classifications and stereotypes.
-Instead, I resolve to really get to know and better appreciate my customers so that I can really understand and anticipate their needs and serve them better than my competition.
+Get beyond defining and engaging these customers based on superficial demographics, classifications, and stereotypes.
+Instead, I resolve to truly get to know and better appreciate my customers so that I can truly understand and anticipate their needs and serve them better than my competition.

 I resolve to become a Marketect, in the manner of the late Steve Jobs, in redefining the marketplace for my customers, to create distinctive offerings that compel customer preference and create brand loyalty.

-To earn the trust of customers by providing “honest” products at a fair value that balance price with benefits, and exercising the highest code of ethics in all decisions and actions.
+To earn customers’ trust by providing “honest” products at a fair value that balances price with benefits—exercising the highest code of ethics in all decisions and actions.

 To devote myself to creating a bond between our customers and the brand based upon my ability to anticipate their needs and delight them in everything the organization does to deliver on the brand promise embodied in the Brand Idea.

-To seek to get beyond “unsights” to discover “legitimate” and “productive” customer insights that reveal deep-seated truths, values and/or needs our brand can better satisfy versus competition.
+To seek to get beyond “unsights” to discover “legitimate” and “productive” customer insights that reveal deep-seated truths, values and/or needs, our brand can better satisfy versus the competition.

 To transcend product features and attributes and focus on the experience we deliver to customers.

-To coach versus evaluate the work of resource groups, such as my agency, so as to add value to the productivity of their work, and all ideas and tactics we employ.
+To coach versus evaluate the work of resource groups such as my ad agency, to add value to the productivity of their work, and all ideas and tactics we employ.

-To take steps to enhance my personal development and capabilities so I can realize my potential and make a difference for the customer, brand and organization I serve.
+To enhance my personal development and capabilities to realize my potential and make a difference for the customer, brand, and organization I serve.

-To measure, analyze and gain knowledge regarding the effectiveness (impact and ROI) of all the marketing mix elements and tactics I employ in support of the brand.
+To measure, analyze, and gain knowledge regarding the effectiveness (impact and ROI) of all the marketing mix elements and tactics I employto support the brand.

-To focus my energies and time on those critical, non-urgent activities that will have a major impact on brand development and health versus those non-critical, but urgent, activities that do little, if anything, to serve customers and advance the brand.
+To focus my energies and time on those critical, non-urgent activities that will significantly impact brand development and health versus those non-critical but urgent activities that do little, if anything, to serve customers and advance the brand.

 To make my marketing matter more!

-While the aforementioned suggestions may appear to be far too many resolutions than any one of us can possibly handle, they really focus around several critical and interrelated areas.
-Specifically, they deal with:
+While the suggestions mentioned above may appear to be far too many resolutions than any of us can handle, they focus on several critical and interrelated areas.
+Specifically, they deal with the following: